 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-Reference benchmarks are indexes to ineasure whether the financial product attains the environmental or locial characteristics that hey promote.
+Reference benchmarks are

+indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

 No. The Sub-Fund does not have a reference benchmark for the purpose of implementing ESG considerations.